ChrisJFarr/CppFinalProject/README.md

     loop forever
       wait to get data from the messageQueue perform forward pass
-      return the data through the messageQueue messageQueue
+      perform backward pass
+      package up gradients
+      send gradients to messageQueue
+      alert that message is waiting
+  messageQueue (This needs worked out)
-    each copy of the base model maintains its own message queue forward
+    ?each copy of the base model maintains its own message queue they don't need there own queue, only 1 is needed send data to queue, modelThreads pull data and return gradients each thread does need access to the queue
+  Perhaps 2 queues, one for storing input data and the other for storing gradients?

+  forward
     get data somehow
     wait until modelThread is not busy